 Earning a certificate is optional.
-Once you complete all lessons during the time you have continuously subscribed to a certificate, you will be able to print a certificate of completion, suitable for framing.
+Once you complete all lessons during the time you have continuously subscribed to a certificate, you will be able to print a certificate of completion.

 Yes.
 A free 3-day trial is available to Michigan lawyers.
 Access is provided to every lesson for three consecutive days.
 No commitment or credit card is required.
 Simply submit your P#.
 You’ll get an automatic welcome email with your username and password.
 You may try each online certificate only once.
 Answers to self-assessments will not be saved during the trial, allowing you to start from a clean slate if you purchase.
 Trial participants are not eligible to receive a certificate of completion.

 Free Trial: Small Business Bankruptcy: Subchapter V of Chapter 11

 Free Trial: Custody, Parenting Time, and Support Through Judgment

 Free Trial: Postjudgment Custody, Parenting Time, and Support

 Yes.
 If you need more time to complete the lessons or if you simply want to keep everything as a resource to refer back to going forward, you can renew the subscription annually at a deeply discounted rate.

 Yes.
 The Elder Law Certificate Program can be updated annually.
 Each year two additional lessons and related exercises are added.
 Complete these two additional lessons during the year in which they are added to earn an updated certificate for that year.
 The other certificates do not have a year associated with them.